cymonegates/adhs-essence-api-request/README.md

-# ADHS ESSENCE R Scripts
+# ADHS ESSENCE API Data Pull Scripts

 # Overview
 If you are an authorized BioSense Platform user, you can use the R scripts in this repository to connect to the Platform and pull down your query results into R.